Patricia Dove

 Patricia Martin Dove is an American geochemist.
-She is a University Distinguished Professor and the C.P.
-Miles Professor of Science at Virginia Tech with appointments in the Department of Geosciences and Department of Chemistry.
+She is a university distinguished professor and the C.P.
+Miles Professor of Science at Virginia Tech with appointments in the department of Geosciences, department of Chemistry, and department of Materials Science and Engineering.
 Her research focuses on the kinetics and thermodynamics of mineral reactions with aqueous solutions in biogeochemical systems.
-Much of her work is on crystal nucleation and growth during biomineralization and biomaterial synthesis.
-She was elected a member of the National Academy of Sciences (NAS) in 2012 and currently serves as chair of Class I, Physical and Mathematical Sciences.
+Much of her work is on crystal nucleation and growth during biomineralization and biomaterial interactions with mineralogical systems.
+She was elected a member of the National Academy of Sciences (NAS) in 2012, where she currently serves as chair of the Geology Section and is the immediate-past chair of Class I, Physical and Mathematical Sciences.